The Amber CLI can be used as a runtime or as a compiler.

 Minification

-Additionally, the --minify option compresses the generated Bash code to reduce its size:
+Additionally, the --minify option compresses the generated code to reduce its size:

 $ amber build --minify input.ab output.sh